Yuelioi/docs-v3/Ue/blueprint/en/Components/Skinned Mesh/Get Twist and Swing Angle Of Delta Rotation from Ref Pose.md

 ---
-display_name: Get Twist and Swing Angle Of Delta Rotation from Ref Pose
+title: Get Twist and Swing Angle Of Delta Rotation from Ref Pose
 order: 20
 ---
 ## Navigation